Engineering Sheffield's future

 Industrial backing for student group

-John Crane UK were so impressed that they made the generous decision to bolster the SELSA programme with a £5k gift.
-They also supported practical engineering activities with a further £20k.
+John Crane was so impressed that it made the decision to further support the SELSA programme with a £5000 contribution.
+They also supported practical engineering activities with a further £20,000.

 “Creativity and technical expertise are the foundations of innovation,” says Innovation Director Klaus-D. Meck.
 “We’re proud to support these students and share our passion for engineering with the talent of tomorrow.”

-This partnership represents a powerful investment in the regional ecosystem.
+This partnership represents meaningful investment in the regional ecosystem.
 Talented students gain essential, real-world experience, encouraging them to remain and contribute to the local economy after graduation.
-This, in turn, translates directly into a highly skilled recruitment pipeline for businesses like John Crane UK.
+This, in turn, helps build a strong, highly skilled talent pipeline for businesses like John Crane UK.

-It’s about more than just developing exceptional graduates — it’s engineering a prosperous and sustainable future for our city and the entire region.
+It’s about more than just developing exceptional graduates — it’s about engineering a prosperous and sustainable future for Sheffield and the wider region.